iankuratri/todoey/README.md

 `npm run build`

-Builds the app for production to the `build` folder.\
+To build the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\